taylorbf/DMP16/class8/README.md

 ## Assignment

-Your final project assigmnet is a p5 sketch of your own design.
+Your final project assignment is a p5 sketch of your own design, on a topic/subject of your own choosing.
 It is due on the last day of the online portion of the class.
-This project topic is wide open, and may be any of the following:
+This project is wide open and is a chance for you to integrate p5 with your own interests.
+If you are looking for ideas, you may want to pursue one of the following ideas:

 - video art using video processing
 - an artwork that connects to your own artistic style